15five/django-scim2/README.rst

 middleware simply checks `request.user.is_anonymous()` to determine if the SCIM request should be allowed or denied.

+If you have specific authentication needs, look into overriding the default "is authenticated predicate" (ie. see `GET_IS_AUTHENTICATED_PREDICATE` for details).

 Add the necessary url patterns to your root urls.py file.
 Please note that the namespace is mandatory and must be named `scim`::